CONTACT US

 RRP vs MAP

-MAP refers to the minimum advertised price and it’s a policy most often put in place by manufacturers.
+MAP refers to the minimum advertised price .
+It’s a policy most often put in place by manufacturers.
 This term will often be referred to in the agreement between seller and reseller where the latter agrees not to advertise the relevant product at any price lower than the MAP.

 This is different from RRP, which is simply a suggestion of an appropriate retail price.